-To put the previous results into the context of sailing, we project the force generated by the sail in the frame of the boat (see Figure~\ref{fig:dyn_boat}), defining a drive force and a drift force.
-These can be written in terms of their respective force coefficients $\mathrm{C_{drive}}$ and $\mathrm{C_{drift}}$ as:
+In windsurfing, the main performance criterion is the boat speed (Figure~\ref{fig:dyn_boat}).
+We are therefore interested in the aerodynamic force decomposed in the reference frame of the board with the drive force in the direction of displacement and the drift force perpendicular to the drive force (Figure~\ref{fig:dyn_boat}).
+These can be written in terms of their respective force coefficients $C_{drive}$ and $C_{drift}$, by dividing the force terms like in ~\eqref{aero_coeff}, as

-where AWA is the Apparent Wind Angle (Figure~\ref{fig:dyn_boat}.b).
+where AWA is the Apparent Wind Angle giving the position of the board according to the Apparent Wind direction (see definition in Figure~\ref{fig:dyn_boat}.b).
+The drive force is directly used for the propulsion and the drift force moves the board sideways.
 AWA and $\alpha_{m}$ are completely independent, but it is clear that some positions of the sail or the foil according to the direction of the boat are not realistic \cite{Young:2019}.
-Figure \ref{fig:map_st_alpha} shows the effective sailing coefficients as a function of the mean incidence angle $\alpha_{m}$ and $St_{A}$ for two values of AWA $15^\circ$ and $25^\circ$ upwind sailing, which are classical positions in windsurfing.
+We vary $\alpha_m$ and St$_A$ to examine their effects on the drive and drift force.
+Figure \ref{fig:map_st_alpha} shows the effective sailing coefficients as a function of the mean incidence angle $\alpha_{m}$ and St$_{A}$ for two values of AWA $15^\circ$ and $25^\circ$, upwind sailing, which are classical positions in windsurfing.
 The values presented on the maps are averaged according to the Strouhal number for different values of $f$ and $A$.